Table of Contents

 Applicants usually include a cover letter with their résumé to catch the attention of an evaluator and provide details about their past projects that can benefit them.

 So, a cover letter references the same information on your résumé but provides an insight into the things you want to highlight.
-It also helps you provide an understanding of your personality and writing style, which may not always be discernible from a résumé.
+In addition to this, the letter also helps you provide an understanding of your personality and writing style, which may not always be discernible from a résumé.

-The purpose of a cover letter is to provide additional background information about your application.
+Overall, the cover letter should provide additional background information about your application.
 Think of it as a segue to your résumé!
 The goal is to highlight your best qualifications, explain the things that your résumé doesn’t include, and add a bit of a personal story to your application.
-Even though some might consider it a relic of the past, writing a cover letter in 2021 shows your commitment and also exhibits that you took ‘the extra step’ on your part.
+Even though some might consider it a relic of the past, writing a cover letter in 2022 shows your commitment and also exhibits that you took ‘the extra step’ on your part.

 Why is it important?